 Governance is the role of leading an organisation and management in its day-to-day running or operating.
 Governance is the job of the governing body, such as a committee or board, to provide direction, leadership and control.

-Often seen as seen as the domain of corporate businesses, governance applies to all family businesses.
-In a family farming situation, the family and business are intertwined, and you may play all the roles - governor, manager, staff; you may need to wear a different hat for the different roles.
+Often seen as the domain of corporate businesses, governance applies to all family businesses.
+In a family farming situation, the family and business are intertwined, and you may play all the roles (governor, manager, staff); you may need to wear a different hat for different roles.

 What is effective governance?